networph/scut/README.md

 ### Prerequisites

     Bash Shell: Ensure that your system is using Bash as its shell.
 Most Unix-like operating systems like Linux and macOS use Bash by default.
-    Git (optional, but recommended): To clone the repository directly from GitHub. curl or wget (optional): If you want to download the script directly without Git
+    Git: To clone the repository directly from GitHub. curl or wget (optional): If you want to download the script directly without Git

     use brew for installing on MacOS.
 Im on arch, so below is what arch users will do.